 Creating empty files for 404s with SFTP

 To create empty files using SFTP you will first need to login to your site.
 When you are logged in, navigate to the path you want to add an empty file to and right-click.
-In this example i’m creating an empty file in the
+In this example, we’re creating an empty file in the

 ~/public/ directory by clicking the “Create new file” and naming it “emptyfile.jpg”.

-Checking the AccessLog will give you more information on what requests is hitting 404s on your site.
-Here are some helpful commands on checking your 404s.
+Checking the AccessLog will give you more information on what requests are hitting 404s on your site.
+Here are some helpful commands for checking your 404s.

 Check 404s in real-time: